entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
 (2016), Character 4; Zhu Y *et al*.
 (2016), Character 4; Jobbins *et al*.
 (2022, 2024), Character 4; Xue *et al*.
 (2025), Character 4.

 > - The coding of *Panjiangosteus eurycephala* is ?.
+> - In some paper, neurocranial process is also referred to as the ventral postocular process or postocular crest.

+> - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
+In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

+> - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).

+> - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
+Note the same term used for a structure of the suborbital plate.
+Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
+This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
+However, it does broaden anteriorly to form a substantial subocular crista.
+Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
+Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
+The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

  5. Posterior development of rostral plate: not developed (0); subtriangular (1); T-shaped (2).
 > Carr (1991), Character 5; Lelièvre (1995), character 4, modified; Carr and Hlavin (2010), Character 5; Rücklin *et al*.
 (2015), Character 5; Zhu Y *et al*.
 (2016), Character 5; Jobbins *et al*.
 (2022, 2024), Character 5; Xue *et al*.
 (2025), Character 5.